Dr-Lazarus/MD-to-Tex/MD_SYNTAX.md

 Syntax is taken primarily from [the official markdown guide](https://www.markdownguide.org/basic-syntax/)

+## Special Characters that need to be escaped

+If these characters are in paragraphs, they need to be escaped to be used.

+- \*
+- \_
+- \$

 ## Headings

 To create a heading, add number signs (#) in front of a word or phrase.
 The number of number signs you use should correspond to the heading level.
 For example, to create a heading level three (<h3>), use three number signs (e.g., ### My Header).